dharmindave/CS682/README.md

        D) Column 4 :- Denotes the Sea Level Rise

        Queries Performed For this Dataset:-
-     1)  Median sea level in a particular month (Median of daily sea levels in a particular month) Median of (sea level at the 1st day of the month), (sea level at the 2nd day of the month), and (sea level at the last day of the month).
+     1)  Median sea level in a particular month (Median of daily sea levels in a particular month).
-Median sea level in a particular year (Median of daily sea levels in a particular year) Median of (sea level at 1/1), (sea level at 1/2), (sea level at 1/3), …, (sea level at 12/31).
+     2)  Median sea level in a particular year (Median of daily sea levels in a particular year).
-Yearly absolute rise in a particular year
+     3)  Yearly absolute rise in a particular year   (Median sea level in December) - (Median sea level in January).
-(Median sea level in December) - (Median sea level in January) Yearly relative (percentage) rise in a particular year [(Median sea level in December) - (Median sea level in January)]/(Median sea level in January) Average of yearly absolute rises from a particular start year to end year e.g., If start yr = 2000 and end yr = 2001, compute [(yearly absolute rise in 2000)+(yearly absolute rise in 2001)]/2 Average of yearly relative (percentage) rises from a particular start year to end year e.g., If start yr = 2000 and end yr = 2001, compute [(yearly relative rise in 2000)+(yearly relative rise in 2001)]/2
+     4)  Yearly relative (percentage) rise in a particular year[(Median sea level in December) - (Median sea level in January)]/(Median sea level in January).
+     5)  Average of yearly absolute rises from a particular start year to end year e.g., If start yr = 2000 and end yr = 2001, compute [(yearly absolute rise in 2000)+(yearly absolute rise in 2001)]/2
+     6) Average of yearly relative (percentage) rises from a particular start year to end year e.g., If start yr = 2000 and end yr = 2001, compute [(yearly relative rise in 2000)+(yearly relative rise in 2001)]/2